Introduction

 George began his working life as a farm labourer.[12]

-By September 1894, George and Mary lived at Yetminster, where George was a dairyman.
-There, they had two sons: Frederick Arthur and Herbert.[17]
+By September 1894, George and Mary were living at Yetminster, where George worked as a dairyman.
+While living there, they had two sons: Frederick Arthur, born on 18 September 1894, and Herbert, born on 30 June 1897.[17]

 Life at Hardington

-Frederick and his family moved to Hardington in about February 1907.[19]
+Frederick and his family moved to Hardington around February 1907.[19]
 They probably lived at Prospect Farm, which was then called Townsend or Hill Dairy.[20]

 On 23 January 1912, Frederick held a sale of his pigs and dairy utensils.[21]

-By September 1916, George and his wife lived at Hardington Marsh, and their two sons were in the army.
+By September 1916, George and his wife were living at Hardington Marsh, and their two sons were serving in the army.
 On Tuesday, 12 September 1916, George left home to travel to Yeovil.
-When he returned at 3.30, he found his wife’s body hanging from the bannisters of their house.
-He cut her down and sent for Dr Collar of West Coker, but he could only pronounce her dead.[22]
+When he returned at 3.30 p.m., he found his wife’s body hanging from the bannisters of their house.
+He cut her down and sent for Dr Collar of West Coker, who could only pronounce her dead.[22]

-The coroner held an inquest at Marsh Farm with George White as jury foreman.
-The jury heard how Mary worried about the safety of her two sons at the front, so much so that she became mentally unbalanced.
-When she received the news that Frederick had been wounded in both legs, she interpreted it to mean he had lost both legs.
-Unable to cope, she hanged herself from the bannister, leaving a note on her table which said, “I cannot live without my dear boys.
+The coroner held an inquest at Marsh Farm with George White serving as the jury foreman.
+The jury heard how Mary worried so deeply about the safety of her two sons at the front that she became mentally unstable.
+When she received the news that Frederick had been wounded in both legs, she interpreted it as him losing both legs entirely.
+Unable to cope with the distress, she took her own life, leaving a note on her table which said, “I cannot live without my dear boys.
 It is worse each day I live.”
 The jury returned a verdict that she died from suffocation from hanging while of unsound mind.”[23]

 Fredrick Arthur Goldring died from his wounds on 17 September 1916.
 His body lies in the Mont Huon Military Cemetery.
 [24]

-Their other son, Herbert, survived the war and became a civil servant in London.[25]
+Their other son, Herbert, survived the war and later became a civil servant in London.[25]

 At the 1920 estate sale, George bought a twelve-acre holding in Hardington for £625.[26]
-At different times, this holding was called Bishop’s House, Bishop’s Holding, and Bishop’s Farm.[27]
+This holding was referred to by various names over time, including Bishop’s House, Bishop’s Holding, and Bishop’s Farm.[27]

-In June 1921, George and his bailiff, Donald Frederick White, lived at Hardington Marsh in the household of Sidney George Pike, a platelayer.[28]
-Perhaps they lived there temporarily while builders worked at Bishop’s Farm.
+In June 1921, George and his bailiff, Donald Frederick White, were living at Hardington Marsh in the household of Sidney George Pike, a platelayer.[28]
+They may have been residing there temporarily while construction work was being done at Bishop’s Farm.

 References